cucumber-attic/cucumber-ruby-spike-donotuse/README.md

     end

 Ok, simple enough.
 You execute the feature and the first step passes.
-Now you need a mapper for steps that look like "When I add N and M together".
-This is different than before because you need to capture the values of N and M, so you add a map with capture groups and the supporting metho:
+Now you need a mapper for steps that look like "When N and M are added together".
+This is different than before because you need to capture the values of N and M, so you add a map with capture groups and the supporting method:

     def_map /(\d+) and (\d+) are added together/ => :add